-Dogs are just like people.
+Dogs are just like people with respect to tooth care.

 Should dogs get dentures?